There are three types of Juvenile Expungements:

 - Normal Adult Expungement for a Juvenile

-Florida law allows for the expunging or sealing of certain juvenile records.
+Florida law allows for the expunging or sealing of juvenile records.
+Special provisions allow for the expunction of records without using the once-in-a-lifetime use of the standard expungement.
 Each are dependent on the circumstances surrounding the juvenile charges and disposition.

 When You Should Consider Expunging Your Child’s Juvenile Record

-Current Florida law allows FDLE to sell juvenile records if:
+Current Florida law allows the Florida Department of Law Enforcement [FDLE] to sell juvenile records if:

 There Are Several Types of Juvenile Expungements

 Florida law allows for several types of juvenile expungement proceedings.
-You need to understand each to know if an expungement is necessary.
+You need to understand each to know if that type of an expungement is necessary.

 Adult Expungement or Sealing